lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 Darren Dochuk, _Anointed with Oil: How Christianity and Crude Made Modern America_ (Basic Books, 2019).

 Amanda J. Baugh, _God and the Green Divide: Religious Environmentalism in Black and White_ (University of California Press, 2017), ch.
-1. [Available via GMU Library catalog.]
+1.

 Suggested readings: